william-dawson/NTPoly-SPEC/ReadMe.md

 The final parameter `loop_times` controls how many times the inverse is computed.
 In real world applications, we frequently need to compute the same function on many different matrices with similar structure.
-By increasing the loop_times, you can simulate this real workload.
+By increasing the loop_times, you can simulate this type of workload.

 Citation
 --------------------------------------------------------------------------------